ericwbailey/ericwbailey.website/source/writing/ham-biscuit-on.md

 - How permanent the sign is intended to be,
 - etc.

 Only by [talking to people](https://abookapart.com/products/just-enough-research) can we actually know the true scope of the issue.
 Doing so highlights the actual motivations, uncovers the actual problems to address, and de-risks potential solutions.
-Without this crucial step, anything we produce is conjecture.
+Without this crucial step, anything we produce is solutioneering conjecture.

 ## Ham biscuit sign is the floor, not the ceiling